-• Some firms may both be FAs and FMPs.
-Depending on the nature of its activities, a firm would comply with the rules on FMPs where they

-SFDR does not apply to insurance intermediaries which provide investment advice with regard to insurance-based investment products nor to
+- Some firms may both be FAs and FMPs.
+Depending on the nature of its activities, a firm would comply with the rules on FMPs where they manufacture financial products, and the rules on FAs where they provide investment advice or insurance advice. - SFDR does not apply to insurance intermediaries which provide investment advice with regard to insurance-based investment products nor to investment firms providing investment advice provided they employ fewer than three persons.